 To decide what combination of rate and points is best for you, balance the amount you can pay upfront with the amount you can pay monthly.

 - The fewer time homeowners keep the loan, the more expensive points become

 - Homeowners planning on staying in their homes for a long time, then it may be worthwhile to pay additional points to obtain a lower interest rate

 Buying Down Mortgage Interest Rates With Sellers Concessions

 Most lenders offer to finance the points so that borrowers do not have to pay them up front.

-- Although this may enables borrowers to get the financing, it also will increase the amount of monthly payments.
+- Although this may enable borrowers to get financing, it also will increase the number of monthly payments

-- FHA Loans allows FHA mortgage loan borrowers to get up to 6% sellers concession from the home seller to use it towards closing costs.
+FHA Loans allows borrowers to get up to 6% sellers concession from the home seller to use it towards closing costs.

-Home buyers needs to use up all of their sellers concessions on a home purchase.
-Any overage sellers concessions needs to go back to the seller.
-Whenever there is seller concession overages, loan officers should use those proceeds to buy down the mortgage interest rates with points.
+Homebuyers need to use up all of their sellers’ concessions on a home purchase.
+Any overage sellers concessions need to go back to the seller.
+Whenever there are seller concession overages, loan officers should use those proceeds to buy down the mortgage interest rates with points.